efernandezpascual/anthropogenic/doc/manuscript.md

 used 3 pseudospecies cut levels (0, 15, 25) with a minimum group size of 10 plots and Sørensen’s average dissimilarity, and the R package ‘twinspanR’ ([Zelený 2021](#ref-RN5380)) to do the TWINSPANs.
-To start, we performed TWINSPAN followed by pairwise PERMANOVA (with 9,999 iterations, euclidean distances and Holm’s p-value correction) fitted with the R package ‘RVAideMemoire’ ([Herve 2023](#ref-RN5381)) to detect the maximum number of mutually different clusters in the filtered dataset.
-The number was 15, so we kept a TWINSPAN classification into 15 clusters, followed by separate TWINSPANS within each clusters.
-This iterative process allowed us to validate 29 alliances and assign 1,719 relevés to them, leaving 789 relevés as unclassified.
+To start, we did a TWINSPAN classification into 15 clusters, followed by separate TWINSPANS within each cluster.
+This iterative process allowed us to validate 28 alliances and assign 1,725 relevés to them, leaving 783 relevés as unclassified.

 ## Semi-supervised classification

-Next we applied a semi-supervised classification to assign the so far unclassified relevés to one of the validated 29 alliances.
+Next, we applied a semi-supervised classification to assign the so far unclassified relevés to one of the validated 28 alliances.
-Semi-supervised classification uses previously defined existing groups of data to assign the unclassified relevés to them (as in supervised classification) but also creates new groups to place the data points that do not match the already existing groups (as in unsupervised classification), allowing to detect new groups and to update the previous classification (De Cáceres et al. 2010, Tichý et al. 2014).
-We used the 1,719 relevés that we had already re-classified into the 29 alliances as a training set for the semi-supervised classification.
+Semi-supervised classification uses previously defined groups of data to assign the unclassified relevés to them (as in supervised classification) but also creates new groups to place the data points that do not match the already existing groups (as in unsupervised classification), allowing to detect new groups and to update the previous classification ([De Cáceres et al. 2010](#ref-RN5383)).
+We used the 1,719 relevés that we had already re-classified into the 28 alliances as a training set for the semi-supervised classification.
-Attempts by the classification to create new groups resulted on new groups with no ecological significance, and thus we kept the results of the classification into the 29 *a priori* alliances.
+Attempts by the classification to create new groups resulted on new groups with no ecological significance, and thus we kept the results of the classification into the 28 *a priori* alliances.
 For the classification, we applied a noise clustering fuzzy algorithm, which allows the relevés to be classified either into the *a priori* groups or into a ‘noise’ group which includes outliers and transitional relevés